nearform/docker_circleci/README.md

 # Docker CircleCI s2i Build image

-Based on the CircleCI Node image this adds tools to build and images.
+Based on the CircleCI Node image this adds tools to build docker images.

-Tools:
+Included tools:
 * node.js
 * aws-cli
 * jq
 * docker-squash
+* source2image
+* skopeo
+* golang
+* build-essentials

 This image is designed to be used by CircleCI as a build image.